Frequently Asked Questions

 A Drainage & Water Search is a compulsory part of the Conveyancing process when purchasing with a mortgage.
 It is also good to obtain when you are not buying with a mortgage as it will help you to know whether the property is safe from leaks, floods or damp caused by public waterways and drains.
 The report will indicate whether any public sewers or mains drains run within the boundary of the property.
 This may lead you to request that the drains are inspected prior to you inheriting the responsibility.
 Many Solicitors will not request a Drainage & Water report on a New Build Property Purchase as the information is usually presented by the developers legal representative as part of the contract pack.
-These Searches come as standard in our Search Pack and Enhanced Search Pack.
+These Searches come as standard in our Residential Search Pack but not our New Build Pack.

 What is an Environmental Report?